Two vast armies stand

 Starting at 3rd level, as an action or in place of an attack as part of the Attack action, you can expend a number of Leadership Dice (up to your per turn limit) to inspire your allies with a mighty Warcry.
 You and friendly creatures within 20 feet of you gain temporary hit points equal to the Leadership Dice roll + your Charisma modifier (minimum 1).

 This can effect a number of creatures up to your Charisma modifier (minimum 1).

 Additionally at 3rd level, whenever you spend a Leadership Die, you gain advantage on the next attack roll you make before the end of your turn.

-Starting at 7th level, when a creature with temporary hitpoints from one of your abilities deals damage with a weapon attack, they can expend those temporary hitpoints to add damage equal to the temporary hit points sacrificed to their damage roll.
+Starting at 7th level, when a creature with temporary hitpoints from one of your abilities deals damage with a weapon attack, they can expend those temporary hitpoints to add damage equal to half the temporary hit points sacrificed to their damage roll.

 Starting at 11th level, you excel at taking down prey in coordination with your allies.
 The first creature you hit that has taken damage from one of your allies since the end of your last turn suffers an additional 1d12 damage.